Rose Syrup French 75

 • Increase the rose syrup to a full ounce for greater floral flavor.

-• Sub elderflower liqueur or another liqueur in place of the simple syrup.
+• Sub elderflower liqueur or passion fruit liqueur in place of the simple syrup.

 • Sub a dry gin in place of the Empress.